 This soup is best when consumed on the same day.
 However, if you have leftovers, it will last for 1 more day in the refrigerator.

-To ensure maximum freshness, I recommend storing the soup in the airtight containers (I like these ones).
+To ensure maximum freshness, I recommend storing the soup in the airtight containers, like these (I don’t recommend using food containers with plastic lids because they contain toxic chemicals).

 You’ll also like these famous soups featuring dill pickles